phillipdavidstearns/brahman-ai/guides/ftp_setup/vsftpd_setup.md

 # Setting up NAS with `vsftpd` on a Beaglebone Black (or Raspberry Pi)

-These instructions will guide you through the setup of an FTP server on a Beaglebone Black with an external USB drive attached.
+These instructions will guide you through the setup of an FTP server on a Beaglebone Black (running Debian 10) with an external USB drive attached.
 These steps should work reasonably well on a Debian distribution, such as Raspbian.

 ### This guide starts under the assumption that: